-Blewitt and Bob Van Allen cry out for help in real prison on this evening of havoc.
-Harvest goers couldn't resist the opportunity to "put your friend in jail for a dollar." (top).
-Alesha Van Hooser looks like she has just survived the haunted tunnel, one of the many attractions of the creative and fun ASNNC festival meant to "treat" NNC students.
-Tons of NNC students joined in on all the fun in one-
+Blewitt and Bob Van Allen cry out for help in real prison on this Harvest goers couldn't "put your friend in jail Alesha Van Hooser looks like she has just survived the haunted attractions of the festival meant to "treat" NNC students.
+Tons of NNC students joined in on all the fun in oneof-a-kind costumes.

 ROTC poses challenge and decision

 Jeremy Riehl and Steve Carlson attend retreat

 spooky cider,

 prison games

 fill the evening

 Saturday, October 31, the

-Costumes were recommended,

-Havoc attenders could join in

 Montgomery Fieldhouse Gym was

 converted into the site of "Harvest

 Havoc," a party designed to be an

 alternative to traditional Hallowand as a result, many interesting

 on a game of "Trick," an alteration

 of the well-known "Bingo," appropriately renamed because candy

 corns were used as markers on

 "Cupcake Walk," a variation of

 "musical chairs" that satisfied many

 available, including richly doused

 caramel apples and sparkling cider served from a spooky, steambooths to entice and entertain.